fenago/datascience-ml-next-level/Lab 15 - Clustering Data with Unsupervised Machine Learning/Lab_15.md

 ### The optimal number of clusters

-While explaining how the k-means algorithm works, we mentioned how the algorithm terminates once it finds the optimal number of clusters.
-When picking clusters arbitrarily using scikit-learn, this is not always the case.
-We need to find the optimal number of clusters, in this case.

-One way that we can do this is by a measure known as** inertia. **Inertia measures how close the data points in a cluster are to its centroid.
-Obviously, a lower inertia signifies that the groups or clusters are tightly packed, which is good.

-In order to compute the inertia for the model, we use the following
+In order to compute the inertia for the model, we use the following code:
-code:

 ```
 # Inertia of present model